 Kirsten is talented as a musician, songwriter, model and theater actress.
 Instead of being a “soccer mom”, I was a ‘theater mom” and I spent a lot of time attending her productions for school.

 This was an amazing experience and opportunity.
-It’s not everyday that one can be exposed to over 2 million viewers.
+It’s not everyday that one can be exposed millions of viewers.

 Ben brought up childhood memories that honored mom and dad.